 Once you’ve picked the right time, you can start to prepare and identify the type of cleanse that will work best for you.

 Choosing the right type of cleanse for you

-In Ayurveda (the ancient Indian system of medicine), there are three different doshas (or body types), The vata dosha, The pitta dosha and The kapha dosha.
+In Ayurveda (the ancient Indian system of medicine), there are three different doshas (or body types), vata, pitta and kapha.
 Each benefits from cleansing in different ways.
-If you don’t know which dosha you are, Dosha quiz to find out.
+If you don’t know which dosha you are, take our quiz to find out.